afnanmostafa/afnanmostafa.github.io/_pages/about.md

 Long-term Goal: To use my knowledge and skills to contribute meaningfully to the world.

 Dream: To work as a research engineer or scientist at NASA!
-(After all, there’s no harm in dreaming big, right?)
+(After all, no harm in dreaming big, right?)
 {% endhighlight %}

 #### Fun Facts: